Appverse-Archive/appverse-mobile/appverse-samples/README.md

  * <b>*Bundle Display Name*</b>: the actual name of the bundle (the display name of the application).
 		* Configure it at *Info.plist* file using the property *CFBundleDisplayName*, or in the *Project Options* > IPhone Application* settings > *Summary* tab > *Application name* property.

  * <b>*Bundle Identifier*</b>: an identifier string that uniquely identifies the bundle.
 Each distinct app or bundle on the system must have a unique bundle ID.
 The system uses this string to identify your app in many ways.
-The string should be in reverse DNS format using only the Roman alphabet in upper and lower case (A–Z, a–z), the dot (“.”), and the hyphen (“-”).
+The string should be in reverse DNS format using only the Roman alphabet in upper and lower case (A-Z, a-z), the dot (.), and the hyphen (-).
 		* Configure it at *Info.plist* file using the property *CFBundleIdentifier*, or in the *Project Options* > IPhone Application* settings > *Summary* tab > *Identifier* property.

  * <b>*Bundle Version*</b>: specifies the build version number of the bundle, which identifies an iteration (released or unreleased) of the bundle.
 The build version number should be a string comprised of three non-negative, period-separated integers with the first integer being greater than zero.
 The string should only contain numeric (0-9) and period (.) characters.
 Leading zeros are truncated from each integer and will be ignored (that is, 1.02.3 is equavalent to 1.2.3).
 		* Configure it at *Info.plist* file using the property *CFBundleVersion*, or in the *Project Options* > *IPhone Application* settings > *Summary* tab > *Version* property.

- * <b>*Bundle Executable*</b>: the name of the bundle’s executable file.
+ * <b>*Bundle Executable*</b>: the name of the bundle's executable file.
 		* Configure it at *Info.plist* file using the property *CFBundleExecutable*, or in the *Project Options* > *IPhone Application* settings > *Advanced* tab > *Executable File* property.

  * <b>*Minimun OS Version*</b>: indicates the minimum version of OS X required for this app to run in a device.
 This string must be of the form n.n.n where n is a number.
 The first number is the major version number of the system.
 The second and third numbers are minor revision numbers.